tripleblindai/safe-places/README.md

 A toolkit for public health, built on top of data shared by users of [Private Kit](https://github.com/tripleblindmarket/private-kit)

+## Server

+A server implementation can be easily built to host these tools.
+See how in the [Server API documentation](Safe-Places-Server.md).

 ## Tools

 ### [Location Viewer/Scrubber](https://raw.githack.com/tripleblindmarket/safe-places/master/location-scrubber/index.html)